• Resources

 Related: What other health conditions qualify for disability benefits?

-See if your diabetes might qualify for disability.
+See if your diabetes qualifies for disability.

 How to qualify for disability with diabetes